Estes Park Museum Friends & Foundation, Inc. Board of Directors

 Bobbie Heisterkamp, Vice President

 I’ve lived part-time in Big Elk Meadows since 1971 when my late husband and I built a house on Hickory Drive.
-I started collecting postcards of the area in 1993, and have since grown the collection so that it is extensive enough to create a book, “Shared Moments” co-authored with fellow Board Member Jim Pickering.
+I started collecting postcards of the area in 1993, and have since grown the collection so that it is extensive enough to create a book, “Shared Moments” co-authored with Historian Laureate Jim Pickering.

 With her considerable Board experience, the Friends are fortunate to have Millie Miller join its Board.
 She retired from her position as dispatch supervisor for the Longmont Police Department and, with her husband Jerry, moved to the historic Fort Morgan area of Estes Park where they had previously remodeled an old cabin.